harshshukla9/No-Loss-Yield-Lottery/README.md

 # NoLo Lotto - No-Loss Yield Lottery Pool

 A decentralized, no-loss lottery smart contract built on Ethereum that combines DeFi yield farming with lottery mechanics.
-Users stake LINK tokens, which are deposited into Aave to earn yield.
+Users purchase tickets with LINK tokens, which are deposited into Aave to earn yield.
 At the end of each round, the yield generated is awarded to a randomly selected winner, while all users retain their original staked amount.
 The lottery is fully automated using Chainlink VRF for randomness and Chainlink Automation for round management.

 ---